simshadows/allegiance-core-explorer/README.md

 All original source code is licensed under the [*GNU General Public License v3.0 only* (GPL-3.0-only)](https://www.gnu.org/licenses/gpl-3.0.en.html).

-Key components of this codebase were written in consultation with the codebase of [*Allegiance IGC Core Editor (ICE)*](https://github.com/kgersen/allegice).
+Key components of this codebase contained in `/readCoreData` are derived from [*Allegiance IGC Core Editor (ICE)*](https://github.com/kgersen/allegice), which is also a derivative of Allegiance.